What is the Cost of Travel Insurance - 2021 Review

 So, if you can achieve substantial savings by booking your cruise a long way ahead, then you can always protect the financial investment by buying travel insurance.

 There is no sense in delaying when you buy travel insurance.
 The insurance will not become cheaper.

 Comparing the Travel Insurance Market

-We have tried to show some of the many ways in which the costs of travel insurance are impacted.
-One obvious conclusion is that there is no one ‘best’ policy.
-It is critical to compare travel insurance options so as to get best value and peace of mind.
+There is no single ‘best’ policy.
+It is critical to compare travel insurance options to get the best value and peace of mind.

-Use the travel insurance comparison tool at AARDY in order to see the cover levels that are available, and the prices that are charged.
+Use the travel insurance comparison tool at AARDY to see the available coverage levels and prices.

 More expensive does not necessarily mean better.
 At AARDY, we consistently recommend the least expensive plan with at least $100,000 Medical Insurance (if you’re heading overseas).
 We believe it’s the right balance of coverage for the money for most travelers.